ashutoshpurushottam/StoredVideoPlayer/README.md

-# A simple android Video Player (coded quickly in 4 hours of time)
+# A simple android Video Player
+## Coded in quick time of three hours.
+The code is not ideal.
+Copy at your own risk!
 ## Features
 1. Displays a list of videos stored in the external storage  of the device.
 2. Displays the list using RecyclerView (tries to show thumbnail of the videos else renders default image)